walterrowe/magick-frames/README.md

 DEFAULTS: When no options are provided, the default behavior is:

-- center the image over a shadowed background
+- center the image over a shadow on light background
-- do not apply a picture frame to the image
+- do not apply a picture frame around the image
 - place an image-based logo beneath the image
 - write the decorated output to a separate file